hdorgeval/copilot/README.md

 In some situation, `copilot` might drive you in the wrong direction without you noticing that at the end your code is buggy.

 Always ensure you have a good testing strategy when using `copilot`.

-TDD coding would the recommended way to pair with `copilot`;
+TDD coding should be the recommended way to pair with `copilot`.

 ---